 This is a question we get a lot from folks not familiar with the Ocoee River.
 The whitewater rafting stretch of the Ocoee River is divided into two sections which are separated by a small dam.
 Both of the river stretches are around five miles in length and are controlled by a series of TVA dams.
 The middle is rated class III-III+ at normal levels.
 While the upper is rated class III-IV with a few big pushy class IV rapids.

 Whitewater rapids are measured for intensity and difficulty on a one to six international scale of river difficulty.
 Class One is a small regular rapid area that is not very demanding.
 Class Six is a large, dangerous rapid that is almost impossible to run.
 The rated Ocoee River rapids range from two to four; the middle of the scale of whitewater rapids.
 Exciting, but not too intimidating for beginning or seasoned rafters!

 The Upper Ocoee which starts upstream of the Middle is in a remote and beautiful canyon.
 The first mile of the Upper is considerable “tamer” than the remainder of the Ocoee and allows you to acclimate to rafting at a slower pace.
+But the bigg class IVs of the upper are more demanding than the middle section.
 You get used to your guide’s paddling commands and can check out the surroundings.
 If you are rafting in late June or early July, the wild Rhododendron is blooming and is quite a color spectacle.
 After the first mile, the action begins and you won’t be noticing the riverside flora.